thekioskman/mean_reversion_strategies/README.md

 <br>
 <br>
-By this logic, we can say that plot 2 is "more stationary" than plot 1, but neither are truly stationary by defintion.
+By this logic, we can say that plot 2 is "more stationary" than plot 1, but neither are truly stationary by definition.
 (Don't say this is real life, math people will murder you.)

 ### Now consider a stationary plot